Ex-risks/Ex-Cursus/README.md

 The drawing makes the route itself the document.
 Treating the line as the primary record places the work within Tim Ingold's account of the map as a trace of paths actually travelled (Ingold, 2007), with reuse and establishment shown directly in the weight of the line rather than annotated beside it.

 Around the lines the plate carries conventional cartographic furniture.
 A second, quantitative layer reads the same tracks.
-Cursus estimates a kernel density surface of occupancy and extracts isopleth contours from it by marching squares (Lorensen & Cline, 1987), producing utilisation-distribution bands for delimiting home range.
-The drawing and the measurement derive from one dataset.
+Ex-cursus estimates a kernel density surface of occupancy and extracts isopleth contours from it by marching squares (Lorensen & Cline, 1987), producing utilisation-distribution bands for delimiting home range.
+The drawing and the measurement derive from a single dataset.

 ## Current Limits

 I should be plain about the limit.
 This is not a validated model of wolves, and I am not an ecologist.
 The bearings, the weights of the forces, the constants of energy and hunting are a bit speculative — tuned until the structure that emerges looks right, not fitted to field data.
 So, please read the output as something made, not as a prediction.
 The scale is nominal: a unit is a model-pixel, and a kilometre is whatever kmPerPixel says it is.

 The arithmetic is also plain, gradients by central differences on the grid, time stepped forward by simple Euler — enough to move animals convincingly and to make a clean drawing, and not a claim on the third decimal.
-The track buffer holds 100,000 segments; past that the oldest are dropped and counted (droppedPathSegments), so a very long run draws only what it still remembers.
+The track buffer holds 100,000 segments; past that the oldest are dropped and counted, so a very long run draws only what it still remembers.
 And there is no test suite here yet.

 ## Running Ex-Cursus

-Ex-Cursus runs in the browser without a build step.
+The programme should run in the browser without a build step.
 Open `index.html` with its `js/` modules alongside — `rng`, `config`, `environment`, `memory`, `metrics`, `experiments`, and `simulation`.
 The interface divides into a drawing surface and a parameter sidebar; the five most-used parameters carry sparklines that show their recent history.

 ```bash
 git clone https://github.com/USERNAME/cursus.git